Tallround3r/PerfectTime/documentation/useCases/register/register_useCase.md

 # Use-Case Specification: Perfect Time
-# 1. Add Location
+# 1. Register at PerfectTime
 ### 1.1 Brief Description

-In this use-case the user adds a location to of his trips.
-One trip has several locations and one location consists of a picture, some metadata, notes and links to useful websites and also contains a map where the locations' address or place is shown.
+In this use-case the user fills out the registration form to register hinself at PerfectTime.
+After that he is able to access the Website and can manage his trips.

-### 1.2 Mockup of Location View
+### 1.2 Mockup of landing Page
 ![location view file missing][lv]

 [lv]: LocationsView.png "Location View"

-### 1.3 Location add view
+### 1.3 Registration view
 View where the User is able to add the location.
 ![location edit view file missing][lev]